 Here is an idea of some of the guitar projects I currently have in stock that I’m going to be working on soon.

-I recently acquired a gloss black mica Emmons S-10 “Black Rock” push-pull guitar with two original knee levers.
-I plan to add two more OEM levers and do some TLC on it prior to taking photos, so stay tuned…
+I’ve also recently acquired a gloss black mica Emmons S-10 “Black Rock” push-pull guitar with two original knee levers.
+I plan to add two more OEM levers and do some TLC on it prior to taking photos and posting it for sale.